|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 I have purchased a 7dayshop RPB52 Universal Portable Backup Power Pack 5000mah and a 7dayshop DC 2.5mm to USB 2.0 High Speed Charging Cable for Bluetooth Receiver / Transmitter & More so I can recharge the Sumvision when away from a mains supply - the battery life is so bad it is essential and I have ended up buying a second pack.
 I also bought a LMS Data Gold Plated HDMI to Mini HDMI Digital / Audio Cable - 1.8m to test the HDMI output which worked perfectly for Sound and Picture on my LG Monitor.
 I bought and fitted a 32 Gbyte Kingston microSD card.
 I also have dual OTG microUSB and standard USB 32 Gbyte minature dongle for transfers and Music.

-We now have two Android phones, a Samsung Galaxy S3 Mini and a Samsung Galaxy S3 Neo.
+We started with two Android phones, a Samsung Galaxy S3 Mini and a Samsung Galaxy S3 Neo.
 The S3 Mini runs Android 4.2 and the S3 Neo Android 4.4 but otherwise they are very similar.
 Both were older models reissued at very reduced prices when we bought them but both are are still perfectly adequate and run everything we need at a good speed.
 They both have similar software installed to the Samsung Galaxy Tab 3 , the only difference being that we do not use the S3 Mini for email and rarely for browsing whilst the S3 Neo is used for browsing a lot as it has a very high resolution 4.7" screen.
 The S3 is also often used to reply to emails when a quick response is adequate.

 One of the most important attributes of Android phones is that they are very easy to set up for tethering which allows connection of other devices to the internet via the mobile connection on the phone and Wi-Fi.
 When tethering the the mobile phone is turned into a mobile hotspot and the Wi-Fi connection is it is protected by a WPA connection and password.
 You can also set it up to only allow certain devices to connect dependent on their MAC code so you are very secure.